epson121/jekyll_blog/_posts/2023-04-05-watching-the-gpt-hypetrain.md

 title: Watching the GPT hypetrain
 date: 2023-04-05 10:00:00.000000000 +01:00
 author: luka
+categories:
+- python
 ---

-It feels like everyone in tech circles is talking about this, and even non-tech people got interested, and joined on the fun.

-ChatGPT - the man of the hour.
+It feels like everyone in tech circles is talking about this, and even non-tech people got interested, and joined on the fun. __ChatGPT__ - the man of the hour.

 New versions seem to be coming up quickly, and some folks are asking for a moratorium on further development.
 Hearing this without much context, sounds pretty scary.